 If the course you attended is not approved, apply for accreditation immediately.
 Applications must be accompanied by a complete course schedule.
 The schedule must include a description of the legal education topics covered in the course and a full time breakdown.
 Expect the processing time to be at least 3-4 weeks.

 For more information on applying for course accreditation, visit our MCLE Accreditation page.

 Do not submit your MCLE certificate of compliance until all the courses listed have been approved for Idaho MCLE credit.
 You may submit the rest of your licensing without it.
 Simply include a note stating you are waiting for credit approval and will submit the certificate of compliance later.
 Send the certificate when all the courses have been approved.

-Note: Watching a DVD or listensing to a CD with another attorney is still considered self-study.
-Idaho Bar Commission Rule 404(a)(3)(C) states: a CLE activity will be deemed a self-study program unless: three (3) or more participants attend the CLE activity and the participants have access to the presenter during the CLE activity or, in the case of a video, audio or other recording, a moderator is present during the CLE activity who is qualified to answer attendees' questions about the CLE topic.
+Note: Watching a DVD or listening to a CD with another attorney is still considered self-study.
+Idaho Bar Commission Rule 404(a)(3)(C) states: a CLE activity will be deemed a self-study program unless three (3) or more participants attend the CLE activity and the participants have access to the presenter during the CLE activity or, in the case of a video, audio or other recordings, a moderator is present during the CLE activity who is qualified to answer attendees’ questions about the CLE topic.